Davejs136/console-colors/README.md

 ```

 ## Usage
-Import console-colors in the file, just write the color into curly brackets and console-colors do all for you :muscle:
+Import console-colors in your file.
+Just write down the needed color into curly brackets and console-colors does all for you :muscle:

 ```javascript
 const { println, print } = require("console-colors")